What are your office hours?

 What room types are available in Wabash Building Residence?

-The Wabash Building offers single, double, triple and Quad bedrooms within suite style spaces.
+The Wabash Building offers single and shared bedrooms within suite style spaces.
 Each suite is designed such that the residents of that suite share a common area, bathroom and shower.
 Suites are made up of different combinations of room types.
-For example, a suite could be made up of two double bedrooms or four single bedrooms.
+For example, a suite could be made up of two shared bedrooms or four single bedrooms.
 To learn more about our room types, visit our Room Types page on the Housing Portal.

 View detailed instructions on how to select a room.